Skip to content

 Can I leave Wuhan airport without a visa on a layover? +

 Yes, if you qualify for 240-hour visa-free transit or for unilateral visa-free entry.
-Transit requires that you are travelling from one country to a different third country (not a round trip), with a confirmed onward ticket departing within 240 hours.
+Transit requires that you are travelling from one country to a different third country — not a round trip — with a confirmed onward ticket departing within 240 hours.
 On 240-hour transit you may move freely within Hubei Province and across the 24 provinces and municipalities the scheme covers.
-If neither scheme fits your nationality and route, you need a Chinese visa arranged in advance.
+If neither scheme applies to your nationality and route, you need a Chinese visa arranged in advance.

 How do I get from Wuhan Tianhe airport to the city centre? +

-Metro Line 2 from Terminal 3 (Exit B) runs into Hankou for 2 to 10 yuan, reaching Jianghan Road in about 49 minutes, between 06:00 and 23:00.
-Faster for central Hankou is the high-speed train from Tianhe Airport Railway Station, which reaches Hankou Station in about 14 minutes for 8 to 13 yuan.
-DiDi (the local rideshare) or a metered taxi from the official rank is the door-to-door option, useful after the metro and trains stop.
+Metro Line 2 from Terminal 3 (Exit B) runs into Hankou for ¥2–10, reaching Jianghan Road in about 49 minutes, from 06:00 to 23:00.
+Faster for central Hankou is the high-speed train from Tianhe Airport Railway Station, built into the airport complex, which reaches Hankou Station in about 14 minutes for ¥8–13.
+DiDi or a metered taxi from the official rank is the door-to-door option after the metro and trains stop.

 What currency does Wuhan use and can I pay by card? +

-The Chinese yuan (CNY, ¥), about ¥6.8 to the US dollar and ¥7.9 to the euro in May 2026.
+Chinese yuan (CNY, ¥), at roughly ¥6.8 to the US dollar and ¥7.9 to the euro as of May 2026.
 In practice the city runs on Alipay and WeChat Pay; link an overseas card to one of them before you arrive.
-Cash works as a backup, but foreign credit cards are accepted only at larger hotels and stores.
+Cash works as a backup.
+Foreign credit cards are accepted at large hotels and stores but not reliably at smaller venues, taxis, or ticket machines.

 Can I visit Yellow Crane Tower on a layover? +

 Only on a long one.
 Yellow Crane Tower is across the Yangtze in Wuchang, roughly 1 hour 30 minutes each way by Metro Line 2 with a transfer.
-Allowing for the visit and an international check-in buffer, you need about seven hours of layover or more before it is realistic.
-On a shorter connection, a quick train into Hankou for a meal and a riverfront walk is the safer use of the time.
+Factoring in the visit and an international check-in buffer, you need about seven hours of layover before a visit stops being a gamble on your departure.
+Under five hours, stay airside.
+Between five and seven hours, a train into Hankou for a meal and a riverfront walk is the realistic alternative.

 Will my usual apps work in Wuhan? +

 Many Western apps and sites are blocked in China.
-Arrange a roaming plan or a travel eSIM that handles this before you arrive, because you cannot easily set one up once you are past the border without access.
+Arrange a roaming plan or travel eSIM that handles this before you arrive, because setting one up after crossing the border — without access to the services you’d normally use to do it — is difficult.
+Sort it before departure.

 Item Detail